CanteraTalentoChihuahua/payroll-mind-backend/README.md

 ## Installation

+### Installing dependencies

+First, install the dependencies for the project.
+You can do this by running the command `npm install`.

 ### Environment variables

-First, you will need to give the API all of the credentials for the required services.
+You will need to give the API all of the credentials for the required services.
 Check the [.env.example](https://github.com/CanteraTalentoChihuahua/payroll-mind-backend/blob/main/.env.example) file to see what you need.

-### Running the server
+### Running the server (Production)

 With your environment variables ready, you can start the API by running the commands:

 ```
-npm build
+npm run build
-npm start
+npm run start
 ```

+### Running the server (Development)

+The command `npm run dev` runs the server with some environment configurations that allow you to use, for example, a local PostgreSQL instance.

+If you use [Visual Studio Code](https://code.visualstudio.com), the project contains debugging configurations to aid during development.

 ## Documentation